holochain/docs-pages/src/pages/get-started/index.md

 * **Note:** if you are having an issue, make sure that you are still in nix shell.
 If not, you may need to re-enter `nix develop` first, then type the above command again.
 And remember that you can always exit nix shell by typing `exit` to get back to your normal shell.

-When we start the hApp with `npm start`, this launches a new conductor in sandbox mode with two agents running that hApp, and opens three windows:
+When you start the hApp with `npm start`, this launches holochain in sandbox mode with two agents running that hApp, and opens three windows:

 1. A web browser window with Holochain Playground, a tool that makes visible the various actions that have taken place in our forum hApp.
-At present we have a couple of agents in a DHT, with mostly empty source chains and, correspondingly, a mostly empty graph.
+You should be able to see a couple of agents in a DHT, with mostly empty source chains and, correspondingly, a mostly empty graph.
 2. An application window with one agent (conductor 0) running the forum hApp.
 This window lets us take actions as that agent (0, or Alice, if you prefer).
 3. Another application window with a second agent (conductor 1) running the forum hApp.
 This window lets us take actions as the other agent (1, or Bob).

 These application windows allow us to test multiple agents in a Holochain network interacting with one another.
 It is all running on our one device, but the two conductors behave very much the same as separate agents on different machines would, minus network lag.

+Remember that a *Conductor* is a Holochain runtime process executing on your computer.
+For more details see the [Application Architecture Section](/concepts/2_application_architecture/) in the Core Concepts guid.

 These three windows together will let us interact with our hApp as we are building it.